West Coast Wetsuit Guide: Pacific Northwest

 From the chilly waters of Oregon to the temperate surf of San Diego, this guide will walk you through everything you need to know to select the perfect wetsuit for your surf adventures.
 We'll cover tips for choosing the best suit for varying water temperatures and essential accessories to keep you warm and agile.
 Get ready to dial in your surfing experience with gear hand-selected for the diverse and dynamic conditions of the West Coast!

 We’ve created a three-part West Coast Wetsuit guide based on each region and season to help narrow down the best surf gear quiver.
-We consider the North West to include a vast region from British Columbia, Canada, Washington, Oregon, and Northern California.
+We consider the Pacific Northwest (PNW) to include a vast region from British Columbia, Canada, Washington, Oregon, and Northern California.
 If you’re curious about what gear you need for the other regions of the West Coast, check out the links below.

 We suggest using the National Centers for Environmental Information to keep up to date with your region's air and water temperatures.
 Following those recommendations will help narrow down what gear will work best for you before paddling out.